 A complication of superficial thrombophlebitis is a condition called

 (DVT).
 This is a blood clot in the deeper veins that causes obstruction of blood flow.
 This can lead to

 In most cases, superficial thrombophlebitis goes away on its own after a few weeks.
-Treatment can be done at home with the following: Oral or topical nonsteroidal anti-inflammatory drugs (NSAIDs)ExerciseCompression stockingsWarm compress on the inflamed veinElevation
+Treatment can be done at home with the following: Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofenExerciseCompression stockingsWarm compress on the inflamed veinElevation

 To help reduce your chances of superficial thrombophlebitis, take these steps: If you fly for long periods of time, walk around the cabin and stretch your limbs every hour or so.If you drive for long periods of time, pull over every hour or so and stretch your limbs.Avoid wearing tight clothing around your waist.Drink plenty of fluids to avoid dehydration.

-McQuillan AD, Eikelboom JW, Baker RI.
-Venous thromboembolism in travelers: can we identify those at risk?
+McQuillan AD, Eikelboom JW, et al. Venous thromboembolism in travelers: can we identify those at risk?

 Ramzi DW, Leeper KV.
 DVT and pulmonary embolism: Part I. Diagnosis.

 Vandenbroucke JP, Rosing J, et al. Oral contraceptives and the risk of venous thrombosis.

 Last reviewed June 2016 by Michael J. Fucci, DO

 Please be aware that this information is provided to supplement the care provided by your physician.
 It is neither intended nor implied to be a substitute for professional medical advice.
 CALL YOUR HEALTHCARE PROVIDER IMMEDIATELY IF YOU THINK YOU MAY HAVE A MEDICAL EMERGENCY.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with any questions you may have regarding a medical condition.